Azure/azure-functions-on-container-apps/samples/GitHubActions/Readme.md

-# Deploy container to Azure Functions App
+# Deploy container to Azure Functions App using GitHub workflow
 This workflow will build a container and deploy it to an Azure Functions App on Linux when a commit is pushed to your default branch.

 ## Pre-requisite